Awassanan/MyDollsCollection/README.md

-# My Doll Collection API
+# My Dolls Collection API

 This is my simple API project, named "My Dolls Collection". developed as part of the Golang Course by bornToDev.